 Identified training needs of individuals or whole staff will be supported by the provision of in-service courses and training, within school, DDAT, the LA or by other providers.
-EYFS staff attend regular sessions which provids training and up to date information regarding the foundation stage curriculum.
+Foundation Stage staff attend regular sessions at the HUB, which provides training and up to date information regarding the foundation stage curriculum.
+This is hosted by members of the Derby Early Years Teaching school.